Forbes' double-double fuels Spurs by Suns 111-86

+'That's important to me," Forbes said.
+"I've been playing my whole life and to accomplish something I've never accomplished is always pretty cool, but to get the win was bigger.
+We needed this win worse than I needed a double-double."

+The Spurs held the Suns to a season-low output for an opponent, two weeks after a four-game stretch in which three opponents beat them by 30-plus points.

 San Antonio has won three straight halfway through a six-game homestand.
-The Spurs, who are allowing 113.3 points per game, have limited their opponents to 101 points during their winning streak.
+The Spurs, who were allowing 113.3 points per game, have limited their opponents to 101 points during their winning streak.

+"It was the third game in a row where everyone was involved and played the way that we wanted to play," San Antonio guard Patty Mills said.
+"The emotion is there.
+The feeling that everyone is contributing to a win like that is good for everyone involved."

-Phoenix, which was without leading scorer Devin Booker for the fifth straight game, never led while falling to 4-24.
+Phoenix, which was without leading scorer Devin Booker and Jamal Crawford, never led while dropping its 10th straight game and falling to 4-24.
+Suns coach Igor Kokoskov also opted to rest Trevor Ariza after losing in overtime to the Los Angeles Clippers on Monday night.

+"Extremely tough, you couldn't even imagine," Kokoskov said of being without his veterans.
+"When you're coaching the game, you feel like you're coaching summer league because you have backups.
+We have a bunch of young guys, so it's extremely tough."

 T.J.
 Warren led the Suns with 23 points and De'Anthony Melton added 17.
 Rookie DeAndre Ayton was the only other Phoenix player in double figures, scoring 12 points on 6-for-10 shooting.